LukeSmithxyz/based.cooking/content/mushroom-stragonov.md

 ## Ingredients

 - 8 oz uncooked pasta (spaghetti or any other long noodle will work.
 Stroganov can also be served over rice.)
-- 12 oz mushrooms (I reccommend shitake, but white, portabello, or maitake will also work.)
+- 12 oz mushrooms (I recommend shiitake, but white, portabello, or maitake will also work.)
 - 2 cloves of garlic, minced
 - 1 small yellow onion, minced
 - 2 Tbsp butter